frederic-perez/AmE-dictionary/data/idioms.md

 __long since__ Long ago; of the (relatively) distant past. _I came back to my hometown after college, eager to reconnect with old friends, but they had long since moved away._
 __long story short__
 __long time no see__ A phrase used when one encounters someone after having not seen them for a long period of time. _Hey, Al, long time no see!
 How have you been?_
+__long-run__ Involving, maturing after, or lasting for a long period of time.
+Used before a noun. _If you’re thinking of starting a savings account, it’s good to have some long-run goals for how much you want to put aside each month._
 __look (at something) through rose-colored glasses__ To assume a generally optimistic and cheerful attitude (toward something); to focus on the positive aspects (of something).
 Primarily heard in US. _I know nostalgia can be misleading, but I really look at my childhood through rose-colored glasses._
 __look askance upon (someone or something)__ To view or regard someone or something in a disapproving or distrustful manner. _I know that the Ivy League students may look askance upon a country bumpkin such as myself, but I will show them that I have the mettle to be their equal._
 __look for a dog to kick__ To seek out someone to blame or castigate, especially someone who is not at fault.
 (Usually said in the continuous tense.) _My dad had a famously short fuse when we were growing up, so we soon learned to get out of his way when he was looking for a dog to kick._